kevinabrown/CODES-support/README.md

 # CODES-support
-Support tool and scripts for CODES development and simulations
+Support tool and scripts for CODES development and simulation validation